AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 # [API Reference](../../API.md) - [AqwamCustomModels](../AqwamCustomModels.md) - QueuedReinforcementNeuralNetwork

 A QueuedReinforcementNeuralNetwork (QR-NN) is a neural network that has the ability to learn through reinforcement and online learning.
-This model can be considered as a the sibling of Neural Network (RNN).
+This model can be considered as a the sibling of Neural Network (NN).

 It works by having a queue system for storing a number of variables.